Candy Spelling: Philanthropy

-In 2012 Spelling was named to the board of directors of American Humane, an animal welfare organization.
+In 2012, Spelling was named to the board of directors of American Humane, an animal welfare organization.
 She was named vice chair of the board in 2015.
 She is a member of the UCLA Health System Board, a member of the board of the Los Angeles World Affairs Council, and a founding board member of the Los Angeles Parks Foundation.
 She helped to expand Centro De Niños, downtown Los Angeles daycare center for underprivileged families, and served for 10 years as a Board of Governors Member of LA's Best, an after-school enrichment program for children in need.
 She was honored for her public service by the President's Council of Service and Civic Participation.

+Spelling was elected to the Board of Directors of L.A.
+Inc., the Los Angeles World Affairs Council, the L.A.
+Visitors Bureau and the Los Angeles Convention Center.

 Personal life

 She married producer and screenwriter Aaron Spelling in 1968.
-The couple had two children: daughter Victoria Davey ("Tori") (born 1973) and son Randy Gene Spelling (born 1978).
+The couple had two children: daughter Victoria Davey (born 1973) and son Randy Gene Spelling (born 1978).
 They appeared in several of Aaron's productions, most notably in Beverly Hills, 90210.
 She has seven grandchildren, two from Randy and five from Tori.

+Spelling would serve as the executor to her husband's estate and inherit the bulk of the estate as well.
+Though not estranged from her son Randy, Spelling was for many years estranged from her daughter Tori, with the two finally reconciling in 2022.

 In 2009, three years after her husband's death, Spelling put their Holmby Hills mansion on the market for $150 million.
 It was the most expensive residential listing in the United States at the time.
 It was sold to Petra Ecclestone for $85 million in 2011.

+In January 2025 her 8,000-square foot beachfront house in Malibu, which she and her husband bought in 1972, burned down due to the Palisades Fire.

+On February 16, 2026, YouTube channel Star Power - Celebrity Documentaries & Biographies would release the documentary The Spelling Family's $500 Million Inheritance War, which focused mainly on the years long feud between Spelling and her daughter over her husband's high valued estate.